Introduction

 North Hampshire

-We have five Appointed Governors who are nominated by our partner organisations, (local authorities, commissioners, academic and voluntary sector).
+We have eight Appointed Governors who are nominated by our partner organisations, (local authorities, commissioners, academic and voluntary sector).
 They bring expert insights which have been invaluable.

 University of Southampton